 Preaching the gospel

 At a funeral recently a Quaker said to me, "I hope we are not going to get the usual lecture on our mortality."
 What an interesting comment.
-She had observed that we evangelicals function under a particular theological paradigm.
+She had observed that protestant ministers tend to function under a particular theological paradigm.
 It runs something like this: "boys and girls, we have all done bad things, we are all sinners, and because of this, we face judgement.
 Jesus died on the cross and took our sin upon himself so that we can be forgiven.
-So if you want your sins washed away you must believe in Jesus."
+So, if you want your sins washed away you must believe in Jesus."

-Of course, the atonement (Jesus' death atones for our sins) takes a central place in Christian theology.
-Yet, it is a theology for "churchies" rather than outsiders.
-When Paul the apostle develops the theology of the atonement in Romans and Galatians, he is about convincing believers that their standing in the sight of God is completely dependent on Christ's sacrificial death on their behalf.
-Through faith in Christ a believer stands eternally righteous before God, and that therefore, there is no need to get into "law obedience" to somehow confirm, secure or advance that righteousness.
-Our standing in the sight of God is completely dependent on what Christ has done for us, not on what we may or may not do.
+Of course, the fact that Jesus died for our sins rightly takes a central place in Christian theology.
+Yet, it is a theology for church members rather than outsiders.
+The books of Romans and Galatians in the Bible are all about convincing the followers of Jesus that their standing in the sight of God is completely dependent on Christ's sacrificial death on their behalf.
+Through faith in Christ a believer stands eternally righteous before God, and therefore there is no need to be a goodie-two-shoes to somehow confirm, secure or advance their standing in the sight of God.
+A person's standing in the sight of God is completely dependent on what Christ has done for them, not on what they may or may not do themselves.